lopezator/nexmo-go/README.md

 client := nexmo.NewClient(apiKey, apiSecret, nil)

 // Send a message
-// Nexmo allows to use your either a random text as `from` value or your nexmo phone msg, err := client.Messages.SendMessage("ME", "+34666666666", "Message sent via nexmo-go")
+// Nexmo allows to use your either a random text as `from` value or your nexmo phone with country code but without "+" or "00" prefix msg, err := client.Messages.SendMessage("ME", "34666666666", "Message sent via nexmo-go")
 ```